 Color and shape play a key role in the garden, but we often forget about the role of texture in garden design.
 Plant textures vary from very fine and airy to coarse, with a whole range of textures in between.
 As we’ve seen in earlier posts on garden design, texture can refer to both the overall plant form as well as the shape and size of the leaves and/or blossoms.
 Adding texture to the garden can also be accomplished by varying colors and contrasts and including garden ornaments and structures.

-Here are 12 photos showing how a variety of textures can easily add interest to any garden.
+Use these photos showing how a variety of textures can easily add interest to any garden as a jumping off point for incorporating more texture into your garden!

 Coarse textures and/or large foliage often adds a tropical touch to gardens – even in colder climates!